Curtis Hatton is thanking the charity that saved his life

 Adam and his colleague applied a pelvic binder and gave the drug, tranexamic acid to reduce any internal bleeding.
 They called for additional support, when Dr James and the crew arrived, they placed Curtis into an induced coma.

-Dr. James said: “This patient needed a RSI intervention very urgently as his breathing and airway were so bad.
+Dr. James said: “This patient needed a RSI intervention very urgently as his breathing and airway were so bad.”

 “We were able to give him an anaesthetic and our interventions meant he spent as little time as possible with low oxygen and high carbon dioxide, causing further brain injury.
 But it also meant that he was taken directly to a neurosurgical major trauma centre.”

-The crew airlifted Curtis to Stoke University hospital, continuing to provide care and reduce further pressure on his injured brain.
+The crew airlifted Curtis to Stoke University Hospital, continuing to provide care and reduce further pressure on his injured brain.

-He spent two weeks in a coma at Stoke University Hospital before being transferred to Salford Royal, where he remained until September 2019.
+He spent two weeks in a coma at Stoke University Hospital before being transferred to Salford Royal Hospital, where he remained until September 2019.
 An initial CT scan of his brain showed that he suffered a Thalamic Bleed which had severed the nerves in his brain and also suffered internal bleeding from his kidney and spleen.

 After spending six months in a rehabilitation centre, relearning basic tasks, Curtis finally returned home in February 2020.
 Despite the challenges he continues to face, Curtis remains determined to further his recovery and return to work.